 SEBI has considerably clamped down on unfair practices in the Indian stock market on an infrequent basis.
 Furthermore, the legislation and regulations governing the security market are changed regularly.
 Therefore, SEBI’s authority is becoming increasingly strict by the day.

 - The Central government appoints one Chairman of the Board of Directors.

-- One member of the Board gets appointed by the Central Bank, i.e. the RBI.
+- One member of the Board is appointed by the Central Bank, that is, the RBI.

 - Two members of the Board are from the Union Ministry of Finance.

 - The Central Government of India elects five members to the Board.

 What is the purpose of SEBI?

 SEBI was formed to monitor unfair activity and protect investors.

 The organisation was established to satisfy the needs of the three categories listed below:

 - Issuers: SEBI seeks to provide investors with a marketplace to raise funds efficiently and fairly.